kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - I guess Ivan is a nickname and due to him being monstrous to women, children... pregnant women and babies.
 - I'm reliably informed by solid international sources that this man's name is Bruno.
 - He also appears to be the father of Natalia's son; who is also called Bruno.
+- I suspect he could also be the father of the [gloomy yoga teacher](../../timeline/early-years/2015.md#nati-de-prati-yoga), npc from Natalia's terror team back in 2015.
 - Bruno is a curiously Germanic name and I therefore wonder if he could be a descendent of Nazi war criminals who found safe-haven in Dénia and the surrounds after the second world war; a very open secret.
-- When can I open the Bolly?

 ### Dark thick-curly-haired deep-set man